JeremiahKaren/35percent.github.io/_posts/2017-10-20-aylesbury-cpo-update-a-test-case.md

 They will also show evidence that of the 1489 Aylesbury estate residents decanted to date, only 112 have been rehoused in new homes on these two completed phases (7%).

 ## Affordable housing tenure
-We will be giving evidence as well as a representative from London Tenants Federation, to the effect that the replacement 'social rented' housing will be affordable rent levels, and show how this substitution has become [common practice](/redefining-social-rent) in Southwark
+We will be giving evidence as well as a representative from London Tenants Federation, to the effect that the replacement 'social rented' housing will be affordable rent levels.
+We will show how Southwark's regeneration partner Notting Hill Housing [pulled this switch at the Bermondsey Spa regeneration](http://35percent.org/2015-03-18-stand-up-for-more-social-housing/) and show how this substitution has become [common practice](/redefining-social-rent) in Southwark.

 ## Design
 Academics Ben Campkin and Richard Baxter will be giving evidence to counter Southwark's design criticisms and its justification for demolition